WislaCode

 Handling payments at scale requires a highly resilient infrastructure.
 Transaction downtime leads to lost revenue, frustrated customers, and regulatory fines.

-• Multi-Cloud Strategy – Reduces risk using multiple cloud providers (AWS, GCP, Azure).
+• Multi-Cloud Strategy: Reduces risk using multiple cloud providers (AWS, GCP, Azure).

-• Auto-Scaling Payment Gateways – Prevents slowdowns during peak transaction periods.
+• Auto-Scaling Payment Gateways: Prevents slowdowns during peak transaction periods.

-• Real-Time Risk Scoring – Uses AI to flag suspicious transactions instantly.
+• Real-Time Risk Scoring: Uses AI to flag suspicious transactions instantly.

 Example: A neobank integrated a real-time fraud detection AI into their payment system.
-This allowed them to process 1M+ transactions daily while blocking suspicious activity 40% faster than traditional fraud prevention tools.
+This allowed them to process over 1 million transactions daily while blocking suspicious activity 40% faster than traditional fraud prevention tools.

 Regulatory Compliance as a Scaling Strategy